Hello, Next.js

 This site just moved to Next.js.

 For a long time it ran on a custom static site generator I wrote myself.
-Routing, markdown, templates, assets, the whole thing.
-If I was going to have a personal site, surely I had to "really" build it, right?
+Routing, markdown, templates, assets, the whole thing!
+The logic at the time was that if I was going to have a personal site, I had to "really" build it.

-The custom generator made sense at the start.
-I wanted a playground and full control over every layer, I find there's a lot of joy in that, especially early on.
-You touch everything, you learn a lot, you fail, and when it finally works you feel clever.
-Then about three years went by and what used to be a fun weekend hacking session turned into maintenance I just kept postponing.
+And the custom generator sort of made sense at the start.
+I wanted a playground and full control over every layer and I got exactly that.
+I find there's a lot of joy in building things from scratch, especially early on.
+You get to touch everything, you learn a lot, you fail, and when it finally works you feel clever.
+Then about three years went by and what used to be a fun weekend hacking session turned into maintenance that I'd just keep postponing.
 Adding a new page meant remembering how the system worked, fixing whatever I'd break by touching it again, and then maybe writing the actual page if I still had the energy.
 More time on the tool, less time on anything visible.
 I didn't really need my own build pipeline just to publish a paragraph.
 It had become habit, and any PM worth their salt will tell you habit is a terrible reason to keep complex systems alive.

-Meanwhile, work changed.
-My days got fuller, my evenings got shorter, and when I finally sit down at the computer at night, I want to use my tools, not debug them.
+Meanwhile, work changed too.
+My days are now fuller, my evenings got shorter in turn, so now when I finally sit down at the computer at night, I want to use my tools, not debug them.
 The custom generator had to go.

 I had two favourites.
 Astro and Next.js.
-Both are good, both popular enough that I don't have to worry about them disappearing next week, both wildly overqualified for a personal site.
-I happened to be working on a small project with two versions that shared almost the same content type, so I built one in each to see how they actually felt.
+Both are good, both popular enough that I don't have to worry about them disappearing next week, both pretty overqualified for a personal site.
+I also happened to be working on a small project at my company with two versions that shared almost the same content type, so I just built one in each to see how they actually felt.

 Astro feels really good when you're mostly focused on content.
-You write, you organise, you keep things tidy.
-It nudges you toward calm.
-You're building a site, not an app, and that's fine.
-Next.js feels different.
-Once you start adding interactive components, it makes sense very quickly.
-You're already thinking in React, already one step away from "this is just a little app now."
+You write, you organise, you keep things tidy and it just nudges you toward calm.
+You're building a site, not an app, and that's fine with Astro.
+Next.js feels different, because once you start adding interactive components, it makes sense very quickly.
+Since you're already thinking in React, you're already one step away from the "this is just a little app now" feeling.

-Somewhere in that process I realised this wasn't just a framework comparison, but a test of what aligned with my instincts.
+Somewhere in that process I realised this didn't feel like a framework comparison, but more a test of what aligned with my instincts.
 Sometimes I want stillness.
-Write something, publish it, be done.
-Other times I want motion.
-Build fast, hook things together, watch stuff change on screen.
+Write an idea, polish it, publish it, be done, move on.
+Other times I want motion and control.
+Build fast, hook things together, watch stuff change on screen, iterate until something interesting emerges.
 Astro rewards the calm side.
 Next.js rewards the control side.
 Both instincts are me, just not at the same time, and I don't want two platforms for two moods!

-I don't need to rebuild routing or markdown pipelines just to feel like the work is "real."
-I also don't have infinite evenings anymore, and that's okay.
-I'd rather accept that and adjust than pretend I still have the time to maintain something I've clearly outgrown.
+I don't need to rebuild routing or markdown pipelines just to feel like the work is "real", and I also don't have infinite evenings anymore, and that's okay!
+Part of this shift is that I'd rather accept that and adjust, rather than pretend I still have the time to maintain something I've clearly outgrown.

 So hello, Next.js!
 And goodbye, Kalimera.
 And goodbye to the part of me who thought every personal site had to be a full stack project.
 I'm still optimistic about the web, I still like late night ideas, I still think small personal sites matter.
 I just want my setup to support that optimism instead of draining it.